Ethavanol/localization-demo/README.md

 # Localization Example
+This is a fork of [Michael Vezina Localization Demo](https://github.com/MikeVezina/localization-demo).

 This example introduces Jason agents that localize within a partially observable environment.

 ## Limitations Imposed on Agent: